Board of Activities (BOA)

 BOA is open to any student currently enrolled in credit courses at SUNY Orange.
 Students may enroll in either the Middletown or Newburgh BOA.

-Meeting are held weekly in the Fireplace Lounge, Shepard Student Center @ 3:00 p.m. on Mondays.
+Meeting are held weekly in the Student Meeting Room, 1st floor, Shepard Student Center @ 3:00 p.m. on Mondays.
 Come and join us!

 Phone: (845)-341-4240 - Email: email@example.com

-Meetings at the Newburgh Campus are held on Mondays at 3:00 p.m. in the Center for Student Involvement Office Meeting Room, located on the basement level of the Tower Building.
+Meetings at the Newburgh Campus are held on Tuesdays at 2:00 p.m. in the Center for Student Involvement, Meeting Room, located on the basement level of the Tower Building.
 Stop in and join us!

 Phone (Newburgh): (845) 341-9544 - Email: firstname.lastname@example.org